 Patch owner

-What can patch today, what needs testing, and what is blocked by change or rollback risk?
+What can patch today, what needs testing, what scanner context matters, and what is blocked by change or rollback risk?

 SOC

-Which items need hunt, detection, telemetry validation, or IR escalation criteria?
+Which items need hunt, detection, telemetry validation, proof-boundary wording, or IR escalation criteria?

 Asset owner